CentroDL/godot/w12/d02/student/morning_silence_of_the_lambs/readme.md

 Please open up SpecRunner and look at all our poor failing tests.

 It's up to you to make them pass one at a time.

-Write the correspoding code inside `src/`
+Write the corresponding code inside `src/`

-# Completion
+Start with Lamb and once you've stopped their screaming, move on to Lamb View.

-Completion for this will be when the lambs have stopped screaming.
+I left a little bonus for you in Person.